Start9Labs/documentation/source/support/faq.rst

 What is EmbassyOS?
 ------------------
 EmbassyOS is a new kind of Operating System (OS).
 It is built from the ground up starting with a stripped-down version of `Raspbian Buster Lite <https://www.raspbian.org/>`_.
 It handles all operations of the device, including managing the Marketplace, Services, and Service data.
+Learn more :ref:`here <embassyos>`.

 What are EmbassyOS Services?
 ----------------------------
 A Service can be any piece of software added to the Marketplace.
 All services are "self-hosted," meaning that you are in complete control of your data.
 This means you can run your own "cloud!"
+Learn more :ref:`here <managing-services>` and see our currently :ref:`Available Services <available-services>`.

 Does the Embassy ship worldwide?
 --------------------------------